chadknowlton/PrivateOpenPilotRepo/CodeAnalysis.md

 ## Summary of Key Findings
-Based on the results above, our team has picked some of the major CWEs that need to be addressed to imporve the overall secuirty of OpenPilot.
+Based on the results above, our team has picked some of the major CWEs that need to be addressed to improve the overall security of OpenPilot.

 *